rrabinovitch/sweater_weather/README.md

   * time: Unix UTC format
   * humidity: percentage
   * visitbility: meters
   * precipitation: millimeters (combined value of rain and snow)
+  * road trip travel time: hours

 ### Forecast: retrieves weather for a city
 Returns location info and current weather, as well as forecast info for the upcoming 8 hours and upcoming 5 days.